Manage the Launch and Post-Launch Activities

 - Launch Gate approval

-- Submit your project (Partner Community login required)
+- Salesforce Partner Community: Submit your project (login required)

-- Customer Satisfaction Questionnaire (Partner Community login required)
+- Salesforce Partner Community: Customer Satisfaction Questionnaire (login required)